inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

     - standard scaler

 `STEP 3` CAST DATA TYPES OF COLUMNS
-The PULocationID, DOLocationID, and payment_type are categorical data represented by numbers.
+The PULocationID, DOLocationID, and payment_type are all categorical data represented by numbers.
 In the case of Location, it is likely that the number was assigned alphabetically to the location and has therefor no relation to the difference between locations.
-The model will attempt to find a meaningful mathematical relationship between these numbers and the target variable, which leads to misleading results.
+The model will attempt to find a meaningful mathematical relationship between these numbers and the target variable, which will give us misleading results.

 One-hot encoding avoids this issue by transforming the categorical column into N binary columns one for each category.
 While this technique can help the model avoid spurious relatinships, it can lead to high dimensionality if you have a large number of unique categories.

-In this example the integer data type of the categorical columns is casted to string.
-BigQuery will then automatically handle the encoding of these columns.
+In this example the integer data type of the categorical columns is cast to string so that BigQuery will handle the encoding of these columns as part of the automatic feature engineering step.
 ```sql
 -- CREATE A ML TABLE WITH APPROPRIATE TYPE
 CREATE OR REPLACE TABLE `taxi-rides-ny.nytaxi.yellow_tripdata_ml` (